Take the chapter quiz before and after you read this chapter.

 Nutrition is the food (diet) that a child eats and drinks.

-The nutritional state (or the state of nutrition) is the child’s physical appearance which indicates whether he/she is well nourished or poorly nourished.
-The nutritional state can also be affected by medical conditions such as chronic diarrhoea or tuberculosis.
+The nutritional status is the child’s physical appearance which indicates whether they are well nourished or poorly nourished.
+The nutritional status can also be affected by medical conditions such as chronic diarrhoea or tuberculosis.

-The nutritional state is evaluated by clinical examination to determine whether the child is underweight or overweight, stunted, wasted or obese, or shows any signs of nutritional deficiency.
-Therefore, the nutritional state is an indirect measure of the child’s diet.
+The nutritional status is evaluated by clinical examination and measurement to determine whether the child is underweight or overweight, stunted, wasted or obese, or shows any signs of nutritional deficiency.
+Therefore, the nutritional status is an indirect measure of the child’s diet.

-Nutrition is what we eat, while our nutritional state is what we look like.
-Good nutrition in a healthy child results in a normal nutritional state and normal growth.
+Nutrition is what we eat, while our nutritional status is what we look like.
+Good nutrition in a healthy child results in a normal nutritional status and normal growth.

 4-3 What is normal nutrition?